-Since students receive an email notification when an assignment is waiting, it's very easy to keep on a time schedule without the teacher having to repeatedly contact the students.
-Since these assignments can be lined up ahead of time, and set to go out when the teacher wants, it makes for advanced lesson planning and more flexible time management.
+Since students receive an email notification when an assignment is waiting, it's very easy to maintain a schedule without the teacher having to repeatedly contact the students.
+Since these assignments can be designated ahead of time, and set to go out when the teacher wants, it makes for advanced lesson planning and more flexible time management.

 When a task is finished, the student can turn it in for the teacher to grade.
 Teachers can then provide annotations and feedback for the student.

-As of 2021, Google announced plans for Classroom to allow for the export of grades into a student information system (SIS) making it far easier to use automatically school-wide.
+Google Classroom also allows for the export of grades into a student information system (SIS) making it far easier to use automatically school-wide.

-Google offers an originality report feature.
-This allows teachers to run a check against other student submissions from the same school.
+Google offers an originality report feature that lets teachers run a check against other student submissions from the same school.
 A great way to avoid plagiarism.